-- 9-8 These essays offer a well-focused and persuasive analysis of a literary character's understanding of justice, the degree to which the character's search for justice is successful, and the significance of the search for the work as a whole.
-Using apt and specific textual support, these essays analyze how the character responds in a significant way to justice or injustice.
+- 9-8 These essays offer a well-focused and persuasive analysis of how cultural, physical, or geographical surroundings shape psychological or moral traits in a character and illuminate the meaning of the work as a whole.
+Using apt and specific textual support, these essays analyze how the character responds to, or is shaped by, his or her surroundings.
 Although they may not be error-free, these essays make a strong case for their interpretation and discuss the literary work with significant insight and understanding.
-Essays scored a 9 reveal more sophisticated analysis and more effective control of language than do essays scored an 8. - 7-6 These essays offer a reasonable analysis of a literary character's understanding of justice, the degree to which the character's search for justice is successful, and the significance of the search for the work as a whole.
-They analyze how the character responds in a significant way to justice or injustice.
-Although these responses have insight and understanding, their analysis is less thorough, less perceptive, and/or less specific in supporting detail than that of the 9-8 essays.
+Essays scored a 9 reveal more sophisticated analysis and more effective control of language than do essays scored an 8. - 7-6 These essays offer a reasonable analysis of how cultural, physical, or geographical surroundings shape psychological or moral traits in a character and illuminate the meaning of the work as a whole.
+They analyze how the character responds to, or is shaped by, her or his surroundings.
+Although these responses have insight and understanding, their analysis is less thorough, less perceptive, or less specific in supporting detail than that of the 9-8 essays.
 Essays scored a 7 present better developed analysis and more consistent command of the elements of effective composition than do essays scored a 6. - These essays respond to the assigned task with a plausible reading, but they tend to be superficial or thinly developed in analysis.
-They often rely upon plot summary that contains some analysis, implicit or explicit.
-Although these responses attempt to discuss how a character understands justice, the degree to which the character's search for justice is successful, and the significance of the search for the work as a whole, they may demonstrate a rather simplistic understanding of the character or the idea of justice in the work, and support from the text may be too general.
+They often rely on plot summary that contains some analysis, implicit or explicit.
+Although these responses display an attempt to discuss how a character is shaped by his or her surroundings and how these surroundings illuminate the meaning of the work as a whole, they may demonstrate a rather simplistic understanding of the character or the influence of the surroundings, and support from the text may be too general.
 Although these essays demonstrate adequate control of language, they may be marred by surface errors.
-These essays are not as well conceived, organized, or developed as 7-6 essays. - 4-3 These lower-half essays fail to offer an adequate analysis of a character's understanding of and search for justice in a novel or play.
-The analysis may be partial, unsupported, or irrelevant, and the essays may reflect an incomplete or oversimplified understanding of the character's response to justice or injustice.
-They may not develop an analysis of the significance of the search for justice for the work as a whole, or they may rely on plot summary alone.
+These essays are not as well conceived, organized, or developed as 7-6 essays. - 4-3 These lower-half essays fail to offer an adequate analysis of how cultural, physical, or geographical surroundings shape psychological or moral traits in a character and illuminate the meaning of the work as a whole.
+The analysis may be partial, unsupported, or irrelevant, and the essays may reflect an incomplete or oversimplified understanding of the character's relations to her or his surroundings.
+They may not develop an analysis of the significance of the surroundings for the work as a whole, or they may rely on plot summary alone.
 These essays may be characterized by an unfocused or repetitive presentation of ideas, an absence of textual support, or an accumulation of errors; they may lack control over the elements of college-level composition.
 Essays scored a 3 may contain significant misreading and/or demonstrate inept writing. - 2-1 Although these essays make some attempt to respond to the prompt, they compound the weaknesses of those in the 4-3 range.
-Often, they are unacceptably brief or are incoherent in presenting their ideas.
+Often, they are unacceptably brief or incoherent in presenting their ideas.
 They may be poorly written on several counts and contain distracting errors in grammar and mechanics.
 Remarks may be presented with little clarity, organization, or supporting evidence.
-Essays scored a 1 contain little coherent discussion of the text. - 0 These essays do no more than make a reference to the task. - These essays are either left blank or are completely off topic.
+Essays scored a 1 contain little coherent discussion of the text.